-Table 2 presents a mean analysis of the level of affective component of attitude towards the dressing code in the faculty of education.
+Table 2 presents a mean analysis of the level of affective component of attitude towards the dress code in the faculty of education.
 The findings indicate that the mean scores range from 2.63 to 3.09, with an overall average mean of 2.82.
 Given that the criterion mean is set at 2.50, these results suggest that students generally have a positive affective attitude toward the dress code.

-Research Question 3: What is the level of behavioural component of attitude towards the dress code in the faculty of education?
+Research Question 3: What is the level of behavioral component of attitude towards the dress code in the faculty of education?

-Table 3: Mean analysis of the level of behavioural component of attitude towards the dressing code in the faculty of education
+Table 3: Mean analysis of the level of behavioral component of attitude towards the dress code in the faculty of education.